Approximation Rate of the Transformer Architecture for Sequence Modeling: Sequence modeling as an approximation problem

-An important goal of an approximation theory for sequence modeling is to establish Jackson-type results for different hypothesis spaces so as to precisely understand their differences.
-In \cite{li2022.ApproximationOptimizationTheory,jiang2021.ApproximationTheoryConvolutional,li2021.ApproximationPropertiesRecurrent}, Jackson-type estimates were derived for RNNs, CNNs, and encoder-decoder architectures, where properties such as decaying memory and sparsity were shown to affect approximation rates.
-The goal of this paper is to establish such estimates and identify the key structures that allows for efficient approximation with the transformer architecture.
-This then allows us to pinpoint how and when the transformer architecture is different from classical sequence modeling techniques.
-Let us now formulate sequence modeling as an approximation problem, and adapt it to the setting of the transformer.
+Here, $c_\alpha$ is a constant depending only on $\alpha$.
+This theorem implies that smooth functions with small Sobolev norms can be efficiently approximated by polynomials.
+Developing Jackson-type approximation rates for various sequence modeling hypothesis spaces is crucial for understanding their differences.
+Jackson-type results for RNNs, CNNs, and encoder-decoder hypothesis spaces have been established in \citet{li2022.ApproximationOptimizationTheory, jiang2021.ApproximationTheoryConvolutional, li2021.ApproximationPropertiesRecurrent}, where complexity measures such as decaying memory and sparsity were found to influence the approximation rates.
+In \cref{sec: Jackson results}, we identify appropriate complexity measures regarding the Transformer and develop corresponding approximation rates.
+This enables us to discern the essential structures that facilitate efficient approximation using the Transformer.
+Furthermore, it allows us to understand how and when the Transformer architecture differs from traditional sequence modeling architecture RNNs, which we will discuss in \cref{sec: 6 compare}.

-\paragraph{Formulation of sequence modeling as approximation problems}
+\paragraph{Formulation of Sequence Modeling as Approximation Problems}